Iran says sanctions show US ‘afraid’ of top diplomat

 Zarif has been at the heart of complex talks with foreign capitals over Iran’s nuclear power industry, which Tehran says is peaceful, but Washington and regional allies including Israel insist is cover for a secret weapons programme.

-But a senior Trump administration official said Zarif’s diplomatic image -- bolstered by his fluent English, self-effacing humour and background as a US-educated academic -- was false.
+But a senior Trump administration official said Zarif’s diplomatic image -- bolstered by his fluent English, self-effacing humour and US academic background -- was false.

 “The key issue is that he has had this veneer... of being the sincere and reasonable interlocutor for the regime.
 Our point today is that he is no such thing,” the official said on condition of anonymity.